 Acknowledgements: Many of the terms have been collected over a number of years.
 I wrote them down verbatim or paraphrased.
 I have no record of where from or who was the original author.
 If anyone feels sleighted by this, please email me.
 A number of terms have been derived from Visionary and Image Labs Glossary.
 Many of the "derived" definitions have been altered for clarity, modified or had the spelling corrected.
 All spellings have been converted to British English.
 This is really a personal project for myself and also a continuing work in progress.

-These dictionaries use data from EDICT at Monash University.
+These dictionaries use data from EDICT.
 I have made my own conversion to bedic format, I have also generated a version where the keywords are indexed by kana.
 EDICT is regularly updated therefore I use a versioning system as well as build date.

 The English-Japanese dictionary has been made by reverse lookup.
 This is not recommended as a reference but may be useful for search purposes.
 I have tried to come up with some rules that group together like keywords, e.g. "swim" and "to swim" are found under the same entry.
 You may find it useful to try phrases as keywords and search around.

 These dictionaries have been adapted from the archives at ldic.
-Using the Unifont font available from the zbedic project (see link above), it is possible to use Korean with no problems.
+Using the Unifont font available from the zbedic project (see link above), it is possible to use Korean on Zaurus.

 The original dictionary files are used in commercial products but I believe them to be public domain.
 I know very little about Korean so Naupaka Zimmerman has helped me by extensively testing the files, making many valuable comments and spotting my mistakes.

 I have typed up the words used in the book Teach Yourself Thai.
 Some of them are things like "sixty three" so they are not all true dictionary words.
 However, this should be useful to people who have read the book or are reading it.